brink182/mfgua/README.md

 # MFGUA - Make FlowGPT useable again
-A Tempermonkey script that brings back a few features from the legacy FlowGPT WebUI.
+A Tempermonkey script that brings back a few features from the classic FlowGPT WebUI.
 ## Features
-- Easy access to the legacy chat page with bare chat models and your old chat history<sup>☥</sup>
+- Full access to the classic UI<sup>☥</sup>
-- Hiding the new sidebar on legacy chat page
 - Improve usability on tablets by always showing a send button on the new chat page

-<sup>☥</sup> This is possible because that page is only hidden in the new UI. **Backup your important chats now**
+<sup>☥</sup> This is possible because that page is still accesible for some devices. **Backup your important chats now**

 # Installation
 1. Install [Firefox](https://www.mozilla.org/firefox/new/) or another modern browser on your device